-Per U nit Decrease Unit of Measurement Estimated Decrease in Annual Net Income Attributable to Partners
+Per Un it Decrease Unit of Measurement Estimated Decrease in Annual Net Income Attributable to Partners

-(Millions)
+(millions)

-Natural gas prices \$ 0.10 MMBtu \$ 7
+Natural gas prices \$ 0.10 MMBtu \$ 8

-Crude oil prices \$ 1.00 Barrel \$ 4
+Crude oil prices \$ 1.00 Barrel \$ 2

-NGL prices \$ 0.01 Gallon \$ 5
+NGL prices \$ 0.01 Gallon \$ 4

 In addition to the linear relationships in our commodity sensitivities above, additional factors may cause us to be less sensitive to commodity price declines.
-A portion of our net income is derived from fee-based contracts and a portion from percentage of liquids processing arrangements that contain minimum fee clauses in which our processing margins convert to fee-based arrangements as NGL prices decline.
+A portion of our net income is derived from fee-based contracts and a portion from percentage-of-proceeds and percentage-of-liquids processing arrangements that contain minimum fee clauses in which our processing margins convert to fee-based arrangements as commodity prices decline.